maristie/maristie.github.io/_posts/2018-05-08-HTTPS-Available-on-Github-Pages-for-Custom-Domains.md

 ---
-title: "Good news: GitHub Pages support HTTPS for custom domains"
+title: "HTTPS Available on GitHub Pages for Custom Domains"
+tags: [IT, HTTPS, Privacy]
+redirect_from:
+    - /blog/github-pages-support-https-for-custom-domain/
 ---

 _**Note**: as of May 9, 2018 GitHub Pages only issue certificates of the only domain filled in `Custom Domain`, therefore it would be impossible to access this website with `https://www.maristie.com` since the certicate does not include www subdomain._